Raphhh/samurai/README.md

 #### During the scaffoling

-By default, all the enable modules you have installed will be called during the "new command".
+By default, all the enable modules you have installed will be called during the `new command`.

 ```console
 $ samurai new
 ```

-If you want to avoid to execute the modules during this command, you can specify the option "--no-module".
+If you want to avoid to execute the modules during this command, you can specify the option `--no-module`.
 ```console
 $ samurai new --no-module
 ```

 #### Separately

-Separately of the "new command", you can (re)execute all the enable modules with the command "module'.
+Separately of the `new command`, you can (re)execute all the enable modules with the command `module'.

 ```console
 $ samurai module run
 ```
-But in this case, the "run" action is not mandatory:
+But in this case, the `run` action is not mandatory:

 ```console
 $ samurai module